Itszaid32/Itszaid32/README.md

 You may want to join my [Discord Server](https://discord.gg/9rxEkKs8Fn), but you gotta be a ***YouTube Member*** though!<br>
 **I have over 200 subscribers on [YouTube](https://www.youtube.com/@Itszaid32), and over 80 followers on [Twitter]().**<br>

-## Recent videos on YouTube?
+## Any new videos yet?

-Well, here are a few of my first and newest videos.<br>
+Well, I recently started uploading content onto YouTube; here are a few of my first and newest videos.<br>